louisejones101/Radstone-livery-stables-Milestone1/README.md

 I have been testing throughout the build using Google dev tools.

-Safari nav menu - unable to change
-Wave - text contrast -  changed
+Layout issue with the navigation menu in SAFARI browser.
+Unable to check if this is just because the version is old or if it is on newer updated versions because my macbook os system cannot be upgraded.

+Text contrast issues with the nav menu when tested with Wave.
+The colour was adjusted slightly to give it more contrast.
+Wave also highlighted that the home link in the logo and nav bar were next to eachother and therefore could cause confusion to a screen reader.
+However I didnt not change this as I wanted the nav link to be visible aswell as have the option to go home if you click on the logo.

-Wave - links being the same next to the logo link - did not change - Hamburger menu alignment on very small phones 280px (ie galaxy fold) and the contact button on this size device also - did not have time to change
+Responsiveness - the hamburger menu alignment on very small screens 280px (ie galaxy fold) and the contact button on this size device also were not aligned as suppposed to be.
+I did not change this due to time constraints.

-Lighthouse  images on home page could have been sized smaller - images resized in photoshop and reloaded on to site. code validator - changed contact details code as errors in validator which then meant that the responsiveness of that section was not as was expected on small devices.
-It was corrected by changing column widths, paddings.
+Lighthouse highlighted that the images on home page could have been sized smaller.
+The images were resized in Photoshop and then reloaded on to site before running Lighthouse again.

+There was a problem with the code used in the contact card (used an unordered list and breaks together.
+Unordered list was removed and replaced with different code this then created a bug with the responsiveness of that section.
+The layout was not as was expected on small devices.
+It was corrected by changing column widths, paddings etc.

 <br>
 <br>